Stolen and missing Moon rocks: Theft of NASA rocks

 In June 2002, 101 grams of Moon rocks were stolen from the Johnson Space Center by interns Thad Roberts and Tiffany Fowler.
 The pair used knowledge of the security around the rocks gained during their internship to remove a 272 kg (600 lb) safe in building 31 North containing the samples.
 Roberts is a certified pilot and scuba diver who was an ambitious student pursuing degrees in physics, geology, and anthropology who aspired to be an astronaut.
 Fellow interns Shae Saur and Tiffany Fowler, as well as accomplice Gordon McWhorter were also arrested for their roles in the theft and attempted sale of the rocks.
-The theft also included a meteorite that may have revealed information about life on Mars.
+The theft also included a meteorite (ALH 84001) that may have revealed information about life on Mars.

 Roberts advertised the rocks on a Belgian mineralogy club website which was forwarded to the FBI who, with the help of Belgian amateur rock collector Axel Emmermann, set up a sting.
-On July 20, 2002, a number of FBI agents met with Roberts, McWhorter, and Fowler, posing as potential buyers.
+On July 20, 2002, two FBI agents, posing in an undercover capacity as potential buyers, met with Roberts, McWhorter, and Fowler.
 All three were arrested, and the samples were recovered.
 Roberts was also charged with stealing dinosaur bones and other fossils from the University of Utah, which he attended.

 The theft was the subject of Ben Mezrich's 2011 book Sex on the Moon: The Amazing Story Behind the Most Audacious Heist in History.
 Axel Emmermann, Gordon McWhorter, NASA Principal Investigator Dr. Everett Gibson and investigating officers of the FBI and NASA Office of the Inspector General were interviewed on camera for a National Geographic Channels Explorer special called "Million Dollar Moon Rock Heist", first broadcast in the US on March 4, 2012.
-Testimony given therein is at odds with some of the key claims made in Mezrich's account.
+Testimony given therein is at odds with some of the key claims made in the account by Mezrich, who did not interview the investigating agents.